franckess/genai-doc-search/README.md

 > Before you can use these models with this application, **you must request access in the Amazon Bedrock console**.
 See the [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) section of the Bedrock User Guide for detailed instructions.
 > By default, this application is configured to use Amazon Bedrock in the `us-east-1` Region, make sure you request model access in that Region (this does not have to be the same Region that you deploy this stack to).

-If you want to change the default models or Bedrock Region, edit `Bedrock` and `BedrockEmbeddings` in `backend/src/generate_response/main.py` and `backend/src/generate_embeddings/main.py`:
+If you want to change the default models or Bedrock Region, edit `backend/src/generate_response/main.py`:

 ```python
 Bedrock(